Tips on How to Improve Concentration & Stay Focus at Work and Study

 Staying up all night to prepare for a meeting early the next morning will not be beneficial if it causes you to drift in and out of sleep during the session.

 Most people can concentrate for up to one hour.
 After that, they become vulnerable to distractions.
 The way to keep one's concentration level high is to take frequent breaks.
 Five-minute break every half hour or so is best.

 How to Improve Your Study Mindset

-- Study group with your friends - asking question, discussions and brainstorming on the subject will improve your memory
+- A study group with your friends - asking question, discussions and brainstorming on the subject will improve your memory.

-In addition to what were suggested by the authors, I would also recommend that you do brain exercise, to keep the mind 'alert and active'.
-Meditation or relaxing and simple stretching exercise like gentle yoga will also help.
+In addition to what was suggested by the authors, I would also recommend you do brain exercise to keep the mind 'alert and active'.
+Meditation or relaxation and simple stretching exercise like gentle yoga will also help.